emipa606/Industrialisation/README.md

 # Industrialisation
 eatKenny's Industrialisation mod, a RimWorld mod.

-Original Author: eatKenny
+Original Author: eatKenny, duduluu<br>
-Current Maintainer: duduluu
+Current Maintainer: TrashedDT

 ### Compatible with existing save and other mods, enjoy it.